 Meredith's eyes widened in surprise.
 "Really?
 Where...?"

 Chris sat back in his chair, folding his hands behind his head, a faraway look in his eye.
 "Oh, man.
 Everywhere.
 Backpacked through Europe, Asia, South America... stayed in hostels and camped out, mostly.
-I just really wanted to get away, you know?
+I just wanted to get away, you know?
 Truly get out of my comfort zone for once.
 It was something I'd always wanted to do and that gap between jobs proved to be the perfect time."
 He heaved a satisfied sigh, his face lit up.
-"Best money I've ever spent."
+"Best money I've ever spent for sure."

-The blonde girl leaned forward, finding herself completely engrossed in spite of herself.
+The girl leaned forward, finding herself completely engrossed in spite of herself.
 She was having a difficult time picturing the buttoned-up, change-averse yuppie she used to know backpacking through the wilderness.
 "Wow..."